'Ukraine is alive and kicking': Zelensky thanks Americans in speech to Congress

 Dec.
 21 (UPI) -- Ukrainian President Volodymyr Zelensky said "Ukraine is alive and kicking" as he thanked Americans for their support during his address Wednesday evening to a joint meeting of Congress.

-"I hope my words of respect and gratitude resonate in each American heart," Zelensky said, giving his entire 35-minute speech in English.
+"I hope my words of respect and gratitude resonate in each American heart," Zelensky said, giving his entire 25-minute speech in English.

-Zelensky also thanked congressional members who have visited Ukraine and for their support.
+Zelensky, who wore his green fatigues sweatshirt during his address, thanked congressional members who have visited Ukraine for their support.

 "Against all odds and doom and gloom, Ukraine didn't fall.
 Ukraine is alive and kicking," he said.
 "The Russian tyranny has lost control over us, and it will never influence our minds again."

+"Europe is now stronger and more independent than ever," he said, despite concerns Russia could use high energy prices during the cold winter months to break alliances with Kyiv.

-Zelensky, with House Speaker Nancy Pelosi and Vice President Kamala Harris behind him, said that while he appreciates all of America's support, Ukraine still needs help.
+Zelensky, with House Speaker Nancy Pelosi and Vice President Kamala Harris behind him, said that while he appreciates all of the United States' support, Ukraine still needs help.

+"Your support is crucial to win on the battlefield," Zelensky said.
+"We have artillery.
+Yes, thank you.
+Is it enough?
+Honestly, not really."

 Congress is considering a spending bill that could add more than $40 billion in support for Ukraine.